opulo-inc/docs/content/en/semi-assembly/assembling-frame/_index.md

 {{< container-image path="front-rail-tighten-1.JPG" alt="" >}}
 {{< container-image path="front-rail-tighten-2.JPG" alt="" >}}

-11. Attach the remaining M5x8mm screw and t-slot nut into the front right leg in the same way as you did for the front left leg.
+11. Attach the remaining M5x10mm socket head and t-slot nut into the front right leg in the same way as you did for the front left leg.

 {{< container-image path="front-rail-right-leg-1.JPG" alt="" >}}
 {{< container-image path="front-rail-right-leg-2.JPG" alt="" >}}